IntellexApps/blcheck/README.md

 # blcheck

-A powerfull script for testing a domain or an IP against mailing black lists. blcheck-host uses dig if it is found.
-If not then uses host, if found.
+A powerful script for testing a domain or an IP against mailing black lists.
-This wariant works with e.g. FreeBSD base.
+Script will use dig if it is found.
+If dig is not found script will use host.

 Features
 --------------------